Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Overview and main results

 where $\Re(\lambda(u))\le 0$ and we explicitly wrote the thermal part of the state.
-Note that the only time dependence is in the exponential inside the exponential.
+Note that the only time dependence is in the $e^{\lambda(u)t}$ term inside the exponential ($\lambda(u)$ does not depend on time).
 Although this result is rather formal, it gives us physical insight into the nature of equilibriation as illustrated in Fig.~\ref{illustration1}.

-A quantum many-body systems relaxes by starting and remaining in a Gibbs state, given by time-dependent, possibly exponentially decaying, chemical potentials $\mu_u e^{\lambda(u) t}$ with corresponding pseudo-local quantities $A_u=\sum_x Q_x(u)$.
+A quantum many-body systems relaxes by starting and remaining in a Gibbs state, given by time-dependent, possibly exponentially decaying, chemical potentials $\mu_u e^{\lambda(u) t}$ with corresponding pseudolocal quantities $A_u=\sum_x Q_x(u)$.
 The values of $\mu_u $ are set by the initial state with flow $\omega_s$.
-Thus even a "far-from-equilibrium" state is a time-dependent equilibrium-like state as far as local observables are concerened.
+Thus even a "far-from-equilibrium" state is a time-dependent equilibrium-like state as far as local observables are concerned.

 I also conjecture and provide evidence later, that the \emph{transient} pseudolocal quantities with $\Re(\lambda(u))<0$ are responsible for local diffusive relaxation.
 Note that these quantities are not the only relaxation part of \eqref{tGE}.
 In particular, the system may also relax algebraically in $t$ by dephasing of the purely imaginary $\Re(\lambda(u))=0$ as happens for quadratic models \cite{eigenstatedephasing}.